cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-In the future, in addition to improving the generalization ability and interpretability of AI models, there is also a need to focus on how to improve the real-time and interactivity of model reasoning based on data and control in network digital twin layer.
+In the future, in addition to improving the generalization ability and interpretability of AI models, there is also a need to focus on how to improve the real-time and interactivity of model reasoning based on data and control in Network Digital Twin layer.

 ## Network Visualization

-It is the internal requirement of the network digital twin system to use network visibility technology to visually present the data and model in the network twin with high fidelity and intuitively reflect the interactive mapping between the real network entity and the network twin.
+It is the internal requirement of the Network Digital Twin system to use network visibility technology to visually present the data and model in the network twin with high fidelity and intuitively reflect the interactive mapping between the real network entity and the network twin.